AchalSPatil/TODO-LIST-MERN-Project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## To connect to the backend api
-you just need to run the backend server and then it automatically connects to frontend.

 ## To add TODO
 you just need to type (TODO) at enter todo field and just press enter it will add todo there are 3 field where you can see all todo, active todo and done todo.